trinker/qdap/vignettes/qdap_vignette.md

 4. Transforming codes (finding overlap and/or differences between word span/time span of codes)
 5. Initial analysis

 If you choose the route of coding words qdap gives two approaches.
-Each has distinct benefits and disadvantages dependant upon the situation.
+Each has distinct benefits and disadvantages dependent upon the situation.
 If you chose the coding of time spans qdap provides one option.

-If you chose the coding of words you may chose to code a csv file or to code the transcript directly (perhaps with markers or other forms of markup), record the ranges in a text list and then read in the data.
+If you chose the coding of words you may choose to code a csv file or to code the transcript directly (perhaps with markers or other forms of markup), record the ranges in a text list and then read in the data.
 Both approaches can result in the same data being read back into qdap.
-The csv approach may allow for extended capabilties (beyond the scope of this vignette) while the transcript/list approach is generally more efficient and takes the approach many qualitative researchers typically utilize in qualitative coding (it also has the added benefit of producing a hard copy).
+The csv approach may allow for extended capabilities (beyond the scope of this vignette) while the transcript/list approach is generally more efficient and takes the approach many qualitative researchers typically utilize in qualitative coding (it also has the added benefit of producing a hard copy).

 The next three subsections will walk the reader through how to make a template, code in the template, and read the data back into R/qdap.
 Subsections 4-5 will cover reshaping and initial analysis after the data has been read in (this approach is generally the same for all three coded data types).